Our Research

 In order to form a continuous chain from basic research findings to therapies and preventive measures, the HZI is involved in several translational networks:

 The HZI does not provide care for patients itself, but works closely with clinical partner institutions.
-For example, the TWINCORE - Centre for Experimental and Clinical Infection Research and the Centre for Individualized Infection Medicine (CiiM) have been established in cooperation with the Hannover Medical School (MHH).
+For example, the TWINCORE - Centre for Experimental and Clinical Infection Research and the Centre for Individualised Infection Medicine (CiiM) have been established in cooperation with the Hannover Medical School (MHH).
 Clinician scientists also have the opportunity to lead a research group at the HZI in parallel to their clinical work.

 Good Scientific Practice